fcambus/logswan/README.md

 	cmake -DGEOIP2DIR=/var/db/GeoIP .

+The free Creative Commons licensed DB-IP IP to Country Lite database can be downloaded [here][8].

-The free GeoLite2 databases from MaxMind can be downloaded [here][8].
+Alternatively, GeoLite2 Country database from MaxMind can be downloaded free of charge [here][9], but require accepting an EULA and is not freely licensed.

 ## Usage